Game-based learning: How games help children develop

 How games stimulate children's physical development

 Playing games is not only fun, but also important for children's physical development.
-Playing games can play an additional role in the development of children's motor skills.
+Playing games can play an additional role in the development of the motor skills of children.
 Below you will find more information about how games can stimulate the physical development of children.

 Playing games can have a positive influence on children's motor development.
 By moving and playing, children discover the world around them and develop motor skills.
 Playing games can help improve children's overall health, as exercise can reduce tension and reduce the effects of stress.